 Building an association / federation / union of music professionals

-Key words: advocacy, representative organisations, sector’s structuration, project management, networking
+Key words: representative organisations, sector’s structuration, project management, networking

 You and your peers face similar challenges at regional, national or European level?
 You want to come together and cooperate to find solutions to common problems?

-The European Music Council (EMC) and Live DMA (European Network for Music Venues and Festivals), in cooperation with the Latvian Music Council, proposed a 5-day seminar in September 2017 to help young music professionals from Western and specially from Eastern Europe to develop their own cooperation project and network of music professionals.
+The European Music Council (EMC) and Live DMA (European Network for Music Venues and Festivals), developed an Online Course to help young music professionals from Western and specially from Eastern Europe to develop their own cooperation project and network of music professionals.

 How can you benefit?